 On his new album Folksinger Vol. 2, he acts as a modern interpreter of older songs, passing along his own version of the music that came long before him.

 9. Host Your Wedding or Event

 Years ago, I got married in Vegas.
 It was not a drive-through wedding – it was a destination wedding.
 We had a very traditional wedding, only in Vegas.
-As I’ve explored Florida more over the years, there are a couple of places that stand out to me as wedding destinations.
-Or, places that would be on my shortlist if I was getting married in Florida.
+As I’ve explored Florida more over the years, a couple of places stand out to me as wedding destinations.
+Or places that would be on my shortlist if I was getting married in Florida.
 Bok Tower Gardens is one of those two.
 The other is The Westgate River Ranch and Rodeo.
 Neither of these two is the same.
-Bok Tower Gardens a reasonable step back in time and Westgate River Ranch a western experience.
-Both unique, both fantastic options.
+Bok Tower Gardens is a reasonable step back in time, and Westgate River Ranch is a western experience.
+Both are unique, both fantastic options.

 There are several spaces to choose from:

 Outdoor Kitchen – Maximum of 60 attendees seated and 100 attendees cocktail style